Skwiix - Musical-Info-Advice-Support

 Tip 1

-Check the flute pieces for major scratches, keeping in mind that most used flutes will have some tiny, hair-like scratches.
+Check the flute pieces for significant scratches, keeping in mind that most used flutes will have some tiny, hair-like scratches.

 Tip 2

-Check for dents as these are far more detrimental than scratches.
-Even the smallest dent can affect your playing of the instrument.
+Check for dents, as these are far more detrimental than scratches.
+Even the most minor dent can affect your playing of the instrument.

 Tip 3

 Examine the pads underneath the keys.
 These are usually coloured and spongy.
-They should cover the hole underneath, and should not be excessively dirty or careworn.
-(Keep in mind that pads can always be replaced though)
+They should cover the hole underneath and not be excessively dirty or careworn.
+(Keep in mind that pads can always be replaced, though)

 Tip 4